ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 ```

 If you are feeling unsatisfied about not having `git push` succeed, there
-is a simple solution: create your GitHub repository owned by you.
+is a simple solution: create a GitHub repository owned by you.
 The
 GitHub Quickstart guide provides an excellent [tutorial](https://docs.github.com/en/get-started/quickstart/create-a-repo) on how to
 do this.